 Sworders incorporates many Chanel pieces in its sales, including the Classic 2.55 quilted Chanel handbag, with an example recently selling for £1350 plus BP.
 Chanel jewellery is another highlight of the auction, with rare and collector’s pieces selling for hundreds of pounds.

-Should you wish to discuss the value of your Chanel, please contact our specialist Prudence Hopkins.
+Should you wish to discuss the value of your Chanel, please contact our specialist Claire Hayter.